mjyeaney/ImageClassificationDemoApp/docs/Architecture.md

 ### Architecture

-The architecutre of the demo app is fairly straightforward, following the typical pattern for Electron-style apps.
+The architecutre of the demo app is fairly straightforward, following the typical pattern for Electron-style apps (red arrows represent the compute data path):

 ![Architecture Diagram](architecture.png)